arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Updated lookup zone showing the new alias for the application_

-1. Now, open a command prompt and type the following command to verify that the alias is set up correctly and maps to the address of the application in Windows Azure.
+1. Now, open a command prompt and type the following command to verify that the alias is set up correctly and maps to the address of the application in Microsoft Azure.

 	<!--mark: 1-->
 	````CommandPrompt